-All reported data covers the period from January 1 to December 31, 2017 unless otherwise stated.
-For comparative purposes and to create new base-year values for our environmental targets, we have made adjustments to our environmental results for 2012 to include representative pre-acquisition values for Virgin Media, which we acquired in June 2013, for BASE in Belgium for 2012 through 2015, which we acquired in February 2016, and for SFR BeLux, for 2012 through 2016,which we acquired in June 2017.
+All reported data covers the period from January 1 to December 31, 2018 unless otherwise stated.
+For comparative purposes and to create new base-year values for our environmental targets, we have made adjustments to our environmental results for 2012 to include representative pre-acquisition values for Virgin Media, which we acquired in June 2013, for BASE in Belgium for 2012 through 2015, which we acquired in February 2016, and for SFR BeLux, for 2012 through 2016, which we acquired in June 2017.
 We have excluded VodafoneZiggo Holding in the Netherlands from our reporting due to the formation of the VodafoneZiggo Joint Venture with Vodafone in 2016.
+We have also excluded UPC Austria which was sold to T-Mobile in 2017.